wavefrontHQ/docs/pages/doc/dashboards_variables.md

 ### Using Dynamic Dashboard Variables with Different Fields

-The example above uses the **Metric** field.
-To use instead a dynamic dashboard variable **var2** that refers to a source, source tag, or point tag, use one of the following queries:
+The example above uses the **Metric** field to populate the dynamic variable list.

+Now let’s say we have defined a dynamic dashboard variable named **var2** that refers to a source, source tag, or point tag.
+Here’s how you use `${var2}` in a query:

 -   **Source** - `ts(<metricName>, source=${var2})`
 -   **Source Tag** - `ts(<metricName>, tag=${var2})`